pseudomuto/protoc-gen-doc/README.md

 ## Writing Documentation

 Use `/** */` or `///` comments to document your files.
 Comments for files go at the very top of the the file.
-Comments for enumerations and messages go before the message/enumeration definition.
-Comments for fields, enum values and extensions can go either before or after the field/value/extension definition.
-If a documentation comment begins with `@exclude`, the file, message, enum, enum value, field or extension will be excluded from the generated documentation.
+Comments for enumerations, messages and services go before the message, enumeration or service definition.
+Comments for fields, enum values, extensions and service methods can go either before or after the definition.
+If a documentation comment begins with `@exclude`, the corresponding item will be excluded from the generated documentation.

 ## Invoking the Plugin